benjackson3811/speed-typing-in-german/README.md

 - [Media](#media)

 [Acknowledgements](#acknowledgments)

 [Back to top](#content)

 <hr>

 ### User Experiance
 - ### Target audience
-* German Learners
+* The target audience of the game is German Learners
 - ### User Requirements and Expectations
 * A simple and responsive game that lets the user type as many german words as possible in 60 seconds.
-Secondly, showing immediate feedback if errors are made.
+* With the immediate feedback if errors are made.
 - ### User Goals
 * I want to be able to navigate through the site smoothly.
-* I want to be able to understand immediately the purpose of the site.
+* I want to understand immediately the purpose of the site.
 * I want a new word to type automatically after I have finsihed my previous word.
-* I want to see if I have made any mistake typing the letters of the word
+* I want to see any mistakes typed.
 - ### Site Designer Goals
-* I want to provide a site for the user where they can practise spelling German Language words for education purposes.
+* I want to provide an educational site for someone to practise spelling German Language words.
-* I want to create a simple and easy to navigate site.
+* I want the site to simple and easy to navigate.
 * I want the site to provide immediate feedback whether the letters are spelt correctly/ incorrectly.
 * I want the user to be able to start typing directly.

 - ### Site Structure
-The website is a simple page structured in HTML and CSS.
-The gamepage is using Javascript for the interactive areas;
+- The website is a single page structured in HTML and CSS.
+- The gamepage is using Javascript for the interactive areas.

 - The single page is split into areas which the user gets visbility off after clicking the start button.
 - On page load - the user can see the header, start button and footer that shows the instructions.
 - After clicking the start button, the start button and footer are hidden showing the timer, character score, word display and word input areas.

 [Back to top](#content)

 ### Design Choices
 * The colours used in the website were from a palete from [Coolors](https://coolors.co/).
 The picture were picked because they provided a bright and summmery color scheme.
 * Fonts.
 The font picked for the website was Poopins from [Google Fonts](https://fonts.google.com/) this was compliment the colours picked.

 [Back to top](#content)

 ### Wireframes
 The wireframes for the site were created using [Balsamiq](https://balsamiq.com).

 Wireframes were created for Laptop, mobile and tablet screen sizes.
 ![Laptop Wireframe](assets/images/readme.md-images/laptop-wireframe.png)
 ![Mobile Wireframe](assets/images/readme.md-images/mobile-wireframe.png)
 ![tablet Wireframe](assets/images/readme.md-images/tablet-wireframe.png)